swimlane/elk-tls-docker/README.md

 # Setting up TLS ELK Stack

 This docker-compose project will assist with setting up and creating a ELK stack using generated TLS certificates for communications.
-Basically, you get HTTPS for all services.
+In general you get HTTPS for all services.

-> Currently we encrypt communications between services but I plan on adding TLS authentication as an option in the near future.
+> Please checkout our [WiKi](https://github.com/swimlane/elk-tls-docker/wiki) for detailed explanation of the project structure, configuration settings, and more.

+## Environment Details

-This project was built so that we could test and use built-in features undert Kibana SIEM, like detections, signals, cases, etc.
+This project was built so that you can test and use built-in features under Kibana SIEM, like detections, signals, cases, and other features.

 This docker-compose project will create the following Elastic containers based on version 7.8.1: